xpayapi/whmcs-gateway-module-main/README.md

-# xPayapi.com - WHMCS Payment Gateway Module
+# xPayapi.com - WHMCS Crypto Payment Gateway Module

 This module integrates the xPayapi.com payment gateway with WHMCS, providing a secure and convenient way to process cryptocurrency payments.